bjackels5/my-profile/README.md

 <a id="requirements"></a>
 ## Requirements
 Our Portfolio had the following minimum requirements:
-* presented with the my name, a recent photo or avatar, and links to sections about me, my work, and how to contact me
+* Present my name, a recent photo or avatar, and links to sections about me, my work, and how to contact me
-* clicking the navigation links should scroll to the corresponding section
+* Clicking the navigation links should scroll to the corresponding section
-* the section showcasing my work should have titled images of my applications
+* The section showcasing my work should have titled images of my applications
-* the first application should be presented larger
+* The first application should be presented larger
-* clicking on the application image should take me to that deployed application
+* Clicking on the application image should take me to that deployed application
-* the portfolio should work when the page is resized or viewd on different screens and devices
+* The portfolio should work when the page is resized or viewed on different screens and devices
 ---
 <a id="additionalWork"></a>
 ## Additional Work